shigeyukey/shige-addons-wiki/src/anki-leaderboard.md

    1. Downloading of the cache of icons from the server is done only while the leaderboard window is open.
    2. Each icon is about 7-10KB, so 1000 user icons will require about 10MB of cache.
 (Functions to manage these will be developed later.)
    3. If there are a lot of icons on the server it may take a long time to download the cache.
 In this case the order of downloading is like this: Friends -> Country -> Group -> Global -> League
+2. 🚨Note: Do not use photos that would be offensive to other users, I often receive such reports and users who do not correct them will be banned.